jamesdrabinsky/ames_housing_prices/README.md

-In this project I was given a dataset of properties in Ames, Iowa which were sold from 2006 to 2010.
-My first step was cleaning the data.
-This involved filling in cells with null values and making sure that the data frame was correctly formatted (lower case, no spaces).
-During EDA I looked to see if I could get rid of any redundant columns.
-This involved dropping some columns and also combining multiple features into new columns.
-I also plotted out the dataset to see if there were any outliers I needed to drop.
-Once the data was clean and my EDA was complete I starting modeling.
-I set up a pipeline and assigned the parameters.
-Then I set up three models (linear, lasso, ridge) and assessed the R2 and RMSE score that each model produced.
-The lasso model performed the best so I submitted it to kaggle, along with the other models I prepared.
+For this project I build a model to predict the prices of homes in Ames, Iowa.
+I was given a dataset of properties in Ames which were sold from 2006 to 2010.
+I used a number of tools to build the models, including the Python modules Pandas and Seaborn for visualizing the data, and SKLearn to create regression models.
+My work on this project was done in three stages:

+1. Data Cleaning and EDA - filling in null values with zeros or strings and removing redundant and inaccurate data.

+2. Feature Engineering and Selection = deskewing the target variable with a log transformation.
+Converting all data into the correct python format.
+Dropping certain columns due to the potential for multicollinearity.
+Removing outliers from the dataset and creating dummy variables.

+3. Modeling - creating a basic linear regression model and also using Lasso, Ridge and Elastic Net regularization techniques.